-Professionals use a variety of different termite treatments, including fumigation (the entire house is enclosed in a tent and gassed), pesticides (chemical poisons are applied topically or drilled into the house) and solutions that are naturally poisonous to termites such as concentrated orange oil applied by a licensed professional.
-The more infiltrated the termites are into the home, the higher the cost for treatment.
-Heavy infestations may also call for multiple treatments, in which case, costs for labor, product and business overhead will all increase as well.
+Professionals use a variety of different termite treatments, including fumigation (the entire house is enclosed in a tent and gassed), pesticides (liquid chemical poisons are applied topically or drilled into the house), and solutions that are naturally poisonous to termites such as concentrated orange oil.
+The more deeply the termites have infiltrated the home, the higher the cost for treatment.
+Heavy infestations may also call for multiple treatments, which will also increase costs.

-Some simple preventative measures can save homeowners a lot of money in damage control after termites have entered a home.
+Some simple preventive measures can save homeowners a lot of money compared with damage control after termites have entered a home.
 Here are some tips for keeping termites out:

-Termites won't eat through paint.
-Make sure that you don't have peeling paint or cracks where they can sneak in.
+- Termites generally won't eat through paint.
+Make sure you don't have peeling paint or cracks where they can sneak in.

-Don't let leaking water lead to soggy wood that may draw termites in.
+- Don't let leaking water lead to soggy wood that may draw dampwood termites in.

-Keep your crawl space dry with proper ventilation to deter moisturize-loving subterranean termites.
+- Keep your crawl space dry with proper ventilation to deter moisture-loving subterranean termites.

-- If you're concerned that you may already have termites, schedule an inspection.
+- If you're concerned that you may already have termites, schedule an inspection as soon as possible.